astefanutti/scratch-node/README.md

 ENTRYPOINT ["node", "index.js"]
 ```

+### Native modules

-Note that native modules need to be statically compiled with _musl_ to be loadable.
+Native modules need to be statically compiled with _musl_ to be loadable.
 This can easily be achieved by updating the above example with:

 ```dockerfile